Localization using FTMRTT

 Files (output)

-The FTMRTT app folder on the phone may have subfolders.
-One subfolder, called “log”, contains log files (plain text format) that optionally can be written by the app continuously recording its state (basically a record of what is normally sent to “logcat”).
+The FTMRTT app folder on the phone has subfolders.
+One subfolder, called “logfile”, contains log files (plain text format) that optionally can be written by the app continuously recording its state (basically a record of what is normally sent to “logcat”).
 Log file recording can be toggled on and off using the blue double up arrow in the action bar.

 Another subfolder called “crash” is where, should the app crash, a dump is written in plain text format.
-Both “log” and “crash” files can be useful for tracking down bugs.
-These files can be accesses via USB link, as above, or via ADB.
-For example:
+Both “logfile” and “crash” files can be useful for tracking down bugs.
+These files can be accesses from a PC via USB link or via ADB (Android Debug Bridge) For example:

 Trouble Shooting

-Sadly, it is easy to produce a JSON file that can not be understood by the built-in parser (e.g. an extra comma and the end of a JSON array).
+Sadly, it is all too easy to produce a JSON file that can not be understood by the built-in parser (e.g. by having an extra comma at the end of a JSON array).
 FTMRTT catches and fixes a few of the more obvious problems automatically.
-Some other errors result in on-screen messages
+Some other errors result in on-screen messages (“

-(“toasts”).
-More subtle problems, that may or may not affect the overall operation, are noted in the “log” files described above.
+Toasts”).
+More subtle problems, that may or may not affect the overall operation, are noted in the “logfile” files described above.

 Prior Information

 The Bayesian grid update method can exploit some prior information provided about the area of interest.
 The floor plan may show walls (which are considered impenetrable by the Bayesian update rule).
-Walls should be black (or an optional color specified in the bounding box file).
+Walls should be black in the floor plan image (or an optional color specified in the bounding box file).

 One-sided RTT

 In addition it is possible to work with uncooperative APs in one-sided RTT mode.
-In this case the responder definition should include a "offset-one-sided" field which specifies the amount (always negative) to add to the returned one-sided RTT value.
+In this case the menu selection “Two-Sided” should be unchecked and the responder definition should include a "offset-one-sided" field which specifies the amount (always negative) to add to the returned one-sided RTT value.
 For example:

 "offset-one-sided" : -2573,